Due: Tuesday, April 21 at 5:00 pm

 - proper handling of invalid requests

-Don't forget that observing the GPIO activity is another way to confirm correctness.
+Actually observing the GPIO activity is the most important test of all.
 If your implementations of gpio_write and gpio_read are both broken in same way, they could theoretically pass a round-trip unit test, but observing a lit LED or registering a button press is the real deal.
+For that, check out the test code in test_leds.
+After connecting the selected gpios to an LED circuit, run this test and verify that the LEDs turn on.

-The gpio module is a key component of libmango.
-Several of the modules you will implement in later assignments will layer on gpio.
-Given your efforts to thoroughly test and vet the module, you will be able to confidently rely on it going forward!
+The gpio module is a key component of libmango and several of the modules you will later implement will layer on gpio.
+Given your efforts to thoroughly test and vet the module, you will now be able to confidently rely on it going forward!

 A note on volatile Writing code that correctly interacts with a peripheral will require understanding of the